 To address these injuries, the United States and the five Gulf states filed suit against BP, the major party responsible for the Deepwater Horizon spill.
-The federal and state agencies responsible for overseeing restoration-known as the Trustees-are proposing to accept a settlement from BP that will provide funding for a comprehensive portfolio of restoration activities.
-That settlement is subject to a separate public review and comment process conducted by the Department of Justice.
+The federal and state agencies responsible for overseeing restoration-known as the Trustees-have accepted a settlement from BP that provides funding for a comprehensive portfolio of restoration activities.
+That settlement was subject to a separate public review and comment process conducted by the U.S. Department of Justice.

-Just as the injuries did not happen in isolation, restoration efforts require a broader ecosystem perspective when deciding how best to restore the resources and services injured by the Deepwater Horizon incident.
-Thus, the Trustees are proposing a comprehensive, integrated ecosystem restoration plan with five complementary goals and a portfolio of restoration types that address the diverse suite of injuries that occurred at both regional and local scales.
-The proposed restoration plan describes how funding will be allocated across eight restoration areas and 13 restoration types, but it does not prescribe specific projects or activities.
+Just as the injuries did not happen in isolation, restoration efforts require a broader ecosystem perspective when deciding how best to restore the natural resources and services injured by the Deepwater Horizon incident.
+Thus, the Trustees will implement a comprehensive, integrated ecosystem restoration plan with five complementary goals and a portfolio of Restoration Types that address the diverse suite of injuries that occurred at both regional and local scales.
+The restoration plan describes how funding will be allocated across eight Restoration Areas and 13 Restoration Types, but it does not prescribe specific projects or activities.
 State and federal agencies will subsequently identify, plan, evaluate, implement, and monitor specific restoration projects.

-The proposed plan prescribes a governance structure through which the Trustees will work together to oversee restoration planning and implementation, and it allocates funding for administrative oversight, monitoring, and adaptive management.
+The plan prescribes a governance structure through which the Trustees will work together to oversee restoration planning and implementation, and it allocates funding for administrative oversight, monitoring, and adaptive management.
 These administrative functions will be critically important in ensuring that restoration funds are used in a coordinated manner and that the Trustees keep the public engaged and informed.
 Given the length of time needed for restoration implementation, adaptive management and monitoring provide the flexibility to adjust the program in the future to respond to changes or to new information.

-Altogether, the Trustees have determined that the proposed comprehensive, integrated ecosystem restoration plan is the best approach to address the ecosystem-level injuries that resulted from the Deepwater Horizon spill.
+Altogether, the Trustees have determined that a comprehensive, integrated ecosystem restoration plan is the best approach to address the ecosystem-level injuries that resulted from the Deepwater Horizon spill.
 By investing in a wide range of resources and habitats, the Trustees' portfolio approach will provide benefits to a large variety of species and ecological services and will maximize the likelihood of appropriately compensating the public for all the resources and services injured by the spill.